GMarines209/PunchCard/README.md

 **Fighter stats mode** - search any UFC fighter by name and have their info (portrait, record, and career stats) shown on the display.

-**Live fight mode** - during active UFC events the display updates round by round with live stats for both fighters, pulled straight from UFC's CDN.
+**Live fight mode** -  (IN PROGRESS) during active UFC events the display updates round by round with live stats for both fighters, pulled straight from UFC's CDN.

-**Upcoming card mode** - when nothing is live, the display falls back to the upcoming event's fight card.
+**Upcoming card mode** -  (IN PROGRESS) when nothing is live, the display falls back to the upcoming event's fight card.

 ## Demo